 Each year, the Speech Pathology Department selects an individual to receive the “Annie Glenn Leadership Award” for displaying innovative and inspirational work in the area of speech/language pathology.

-Those who have met Annie, describe her as a sensitive, humble person, who is very generous with her time and involvement in community service for communication disorder organizations, as well as, other groups.
+Those who met Annie, describe her as a sensitive, humble person, who was very generous with her time and involvement in community service for communication disorder organizations, as well as, other groups.

-“They were inseparable, though she is sometimes quiet,” said Deborah Merritt, the first permanent director of the John Glenn Institute of Public Service & Public Policy at Ohio State.
+“They were inseparable,” said Deborah Merritt, the first permanent director of the John Glenn Institute of Public Service & Public Policy at Ohio State.
 “Students hear that they literally met in a playpen and they wonder if they can find a soul mate in their lives.”

-Her tenacious spirit provides the glue that has held her family together, especially during long stretches when Glenn was away serving his country as a combat pilot and test flight aviator and later as an astronaut and politician.
+Her tenacious spirit provided the glue that held her family together, especially during long stretches when Glenn was away serving his country as a combat pilot and test flight aviator and later as an astronaut and politician.

 Like many others, the late Paul Tipps, a long-time friend and political advisor to the Glenns’, was astounded by her tenacity.
-“Not only did she grapple with severe stuttering, but she also willingly chose a life with a husband who regularly risked everything for his country, with her full support,” said Tipps,
+“Not only did she grapple with severe stuttering, but she willingly chose a life with a husband who regularly risked everything for his country, with her full support.”

-Annie always took intense an interest in her husband’s activities.
-She attended in on Senate briefings and went to training sessions for the 1998 Discovery mission, overcoming her first reaction – “Over my dead body” – when her elderly husband told her of his plan to return to space.
+Annie always took an intense an interest in her husband’s activities.
+She attended Senate briefings and went to training sessions for the 1998 Discovery mission, overcoming her first reaction.